Democratic Republic of Congo

-I lived in DRC and extensive reported with Médecins Sans Frontières/Doctors Without Borders (MSF), mainly on humanitarian response to epidemics, natural disasters, and human crises due to violent internal conflict within Congo.
+In 2017 I moved to Kinshasa in DRC and I’ve reported extensively with Médecins Sans Frontières/Doctors Without Borders (MSF), mainly on humanitarian response to epidemics, natural disasters, and human crises due to violent internal conflict within Congo.

 No water, no space – dire living conditions in Kalémie

 Around Kalémie, thousands of people are living in makeshift camps or in schoolyards.
 Kalémie is a town in Tanganyika Province in the Democratic Republic of Congo.
 Intercommunal violence forced hundreds of thousands of people from their homes a year ago, and in July 2017 people living in settlements around Kalémie were forced to move once again when fighting broke out.